kekeedme/kekeedme.github.io/projects/Miscellaneous/SchrodingerEQ.md

 ## Properties of The Eigenfunctions
-The eigenfunctions of an operator are orthogonal to one another under the inner product (their inner product yields zero).
-In addition, in quantum mechanics, we typically normalize the eigenfunctions (the inner product of an eigenfunction with itself yields one) because this ensures that the total probability that a system is in a quantum state is $1$.
+The eigenfunctions of an operator are orthogonal to one another under the inner product (the inner product of two distinct eigenfunction yields zero).
+In addition, we typically normalize the eigenfunctions (the inner product of an eigenfunction with itself yields one) because this ensures that the total probability that a system is in a quantum state (say $\psi_n(r)$) is $1$.
+The orthogonality of the functions, in addition to them being normalized make them orthonormal functions.
 We write the orthonormality condition as:

 $$
 \begin{align}